-A device containing one or more cells that produces electricity battery through electrochemical action.
+battery A device containing one or more cells that produces

+electricity through electrochemical action.

-The amount of current a battery is capable of delivering. battery capacity battery charging through it in a reverse direction (positive to negative).
+battery capacity The amount of current a battery is capable of delivering.

+battery charging The process of restoring a battery's charge by passing current through it in a reverse direction (positive to negative).

-The process of restoring a battery's charge by passing current battery plate Battery components made of lead peroxide in sponge form and porous lead.
+battery plate Battery components made of lead peroxide in sponge form and porous lead.

-Standardized measurement of a battery's ability to deliver an battery rating acceptable level of energy under specified conditions.
-Standards established by the battery council international baud Times per second that a data communications signal changes and permits one bit of data to be transmitted.
+battery rating Standardized measurement of a battery's ability to deliver an acceptable level of energy under specified conditions.
+Standards established by the battery council international (BCI).

+baud Times per second that a data communications signal

+changes and permits one bit of data to be transmitted.